projectcalico/calico/master/reference/calicoctl/commands/node/run.md

 # IP detection on interfaces eth0, eth1, eth2 etc.
 sudo calicoctl node run --ip autodetect --ip-autodetection-method interface=eth.*

+# IP detection on interfaces eth0, eth1, eth2 etc. and wlp2s0
+sudo calicoctl node run --ip-autodetect --ip-autodetection-method interface=eth.*,wlp2s0
 ```

+**skip-interface=INTERFACE-REGEX,INTERFACE-REGEX,...**

+The `skip-interface` method uses the supplied interface regular expressions (golang
+syntax) to enumerate all interface IP addresses and returns the first valid IP address
+(based on IP version and type of address) that does not match the listed regular
+expressions.
+Like the `first-found` option, it also skips by default certain known
+"local" interfaces such as the docker bridge.
+The order that both the interfaces
+and the IP addresses are listed is system dependent.

+This method has the ability to take in multiple regular expressions separated by `,`.
+Specifying only one regular expression for interfaces to skip will also work and a
+terminating `,` character does not need to be specified for those cases.

 ### Options